 Catholic conservatives criticised the pope in 2006 after he prayed towards Mecca with the Imam of a mosque in Istanbul.

-one section of his address at the mosque, Benedict referred to God as “merciful and compassionate”, using the formula Muslims use when speaking of God.
+In one section of his address at the mosque, Benedict referred to God as “merciful and compassionate”, using the formula Muslims use when speaking of God.

 Benedict said while no-one could deny a history of tensions and divisions, Christians and Muslims should prevent “the manipulation of religion, sometimes for political ends”.

 “That is the real catalyst for tension and division, and at times even violence in society”.